Anreol/TurboEdition/Builds/Package/README.md

 ## Planned Features

+- Finish the currently in-dev survivor.
+- Finish the currently in-dev stage.
+- Finish a new shrine.
-- Finish the currently in-dev survivor, if you are interested, please contact me!
+- If you are interested in any of this, or the future, please contact me.

 ## Credits
 - Majority of items modelled by the talented Big Nut.